isabella232/customdpp/README.md

 Also note that there are some service regions still being rolled out across Private Preview period, so please try again later if you encountered any deployment issues.

 ### Is Bring-Your-Own-Storage (BYOS) supported?
-Not yet.
-We are trying to support this in public preview.
+Not in private preview version.
+We are trying to support this in later versions.
 Learn more about Speech Service BYOS at [Speech service encryption of data at rest](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-encryption-of-data-at-rest).